md685-njit/Assignment-1/README.md

 - `conditions.json`, `tasks/cs690_eval20.json`, `Dockerfile`, and `pyproject.toml`;
 - every file the harness writes under `results/` and `prompts/a1-controlled-eval-fall2026/`.

 The harness enforces much of this itself.
 It stops if the problem file changes, if any fixed setting in `conditions.json` changes, or if the configuration changes after results were written.
-If something fails and running the command again does not fix it, contact the instructor instead of working around it.
+If something fails and running the command again does not fix it, contact me instead of working around it.

 ## Troubleshooting